 The Wilton Manors Historical Society was originally formed in 1975.
 The Society was re-launched as an independent entity in 2002 following periods of activity and dormancy.
 On November 15, 2002, the State of Florida formally recognized us as an incorporated non-profit organization.
 In 2011 the Historical Society was approved by the Internal Revenue Service as a 501(c)(3) charitable organization.

 Our Mission Statement starts off with the fact that we are "To collect, preserve and interpret Wilton Manors history and promote public awareness and appreciation for the rich past of the Island City."
-The link, above, will take you to the entire Mission Statement.
+The “Mission” link in the menu bar above will take you to the entire Mission Statement.

-We meet usually meet in the City Hall Commission Chambers on the third Thursday of the month (except July and August) at 7:00 p.m.
-Our Annual Meeting is held in January at the Richardson Historic Park Manor House.
-All are welcome to attend.
+Our Board of Directors usually meet in the City Hall Commission Chambers on the third Thursday of the month (except July and August) at 7:00p.m.
+Our Annual Meeting for the general membership is held in January at the Richardson Historic Park Manor House.
+All are welcome to attend any of these sessions.